Neutaro/Neutaro/README.md

 mv data data-old
 wget http://109.199.106.233/snapshot.tar.lz4
 lz4 -d snapshot.tar.lz4
-The next step takes a bit of time. you could use -xvf to see the output. tar -xf snapshot.tar
+tar -xf snapshot.tar
 ```
 Once the node is running you can delete unnecessary files using